abhishekprakash256/JavaScript/react/README.md

 - react reacts to the state change as per application.
 - component based architecture, the api for react is very small than the angular js
 - The create command install a light weight server, webpack, bagel
+- Babble converts the react code to Js code for the browser to understand.
 -

 ### Commands